 I suppose you could use the same technique with smaller pieces of cauliflower.
 But you would definitely increase your effort and time when working with them.
 It might give you more cheese and crust per bite, but honestly, I found the half head of cauliflower was plentiful in both of those things.

 For the finale, sprinkle some shredded parmesan over the top of each half along with chopped fresh thyme.
 So listen, it’s definitely not the prettiest presentation of a dish I’ve ever made.
-But what it lacks in beauty, I guarantee it makes up for in taste.
+But what it lacks in beauty, I guarantee this Cheesy Cauliflower makes up in taste.

 From the photo above you can see all the components of pure goodness and delight that your taste buds will enjoy.
 Just a note; some of the cheese will slide down while it’s cooking, but not to worry.
 It’ll still all go on the same plate to be eaten in its completeness.